-On October 31, 2005, the Company entered into a Discounted Stock Purchase Agreement (the "DSPA") with certain members of the Unilin management team (the "Unilin Management").
+On October 31, 2005, the Company entered into a Discounted Stock Purchase Agreement (the "DSPA") with certain members of the Unilin Management team (the "Unilin Management").
 Under the terms of the DSPA, the Company will be obligated to make cash payments to the Unilin Management in the event that certain performance goals are satisfied.
 In each of the years in the five-year period ended December 31, 2010, the remaining members of Unilin Management can earn amounts, in the aggregate, equal to the average value of 30,671 shares of the Company's common stock over the 20 trading day period ending on December 31 of the prior year.
 Any failure in a given year to reach the performance goals may be rectified, and consequently the amounts payable with respect to achieving such criteria may be made, in any of the other years.
 The amount of the liability is measured each period and recognized as compensation expense in the statement of operations.
-As of December 31, 2006, the Company expensed approximately \$2.3 million under the DSPA.
+During the fiscal year ended December 31, 2007, the Company expensed approximately \$2.3 million under the DSPA.